 4.2.2 Multi-centreline method

 The multi-centreline method provides a two-dimensional representation of margin change, highlighting regions of the margin that are more susceptible to advance/retreat, in addition to the timing and magnitude of this.
-It also provides a means of visualising two dimensional change as a time series rather than relying on maps of margin change that may otherwise be difficult to interpret in a meaningful way (e.g. Figure 7a).
+It also provides a means of visualising two dimensional change as a time series rather than relying on maps of margin change that may otherwise be difficult to interpret in a meaningful way (e.g. Figure 5a).
 For the case study observations were obtained at approximately monthly intervals, though the method has been applied so as to highlight changes over seasonal timescales (60 to 120 days).
-Results show that the centre of the margin is consistently the most retreated (Figure 7bi, ii), and that there is little seasonal consistency across the entire margin as to whether it advances/retreats, and at what rate (Figure 7biii, iv).
+Results show that the centre of Breiðamerkurjökull’s margin is consistently the most retreated (Figure 5bi, ii), and that there is little seasonal consistency across the entire margin as to whether it advances/retreats, and at what rate (Figure 5biii, iv).

 4.3 MaQiT performance